phantomachine/solow-swan_demo/README.md

 ## FAQ:

-Is coding required in this course?
+Q: Is coding required in this course?
 Is this material examinable?

 A: No, and no. But the ability to work with math and analytical thinking, and translate your thinking into computer code, will be a very important marketable skill for the modern market place.
 If you want to go for Honours Year in Economics, learn coding early on and do more math early on!